pablichjenkov/macao-sdk/README2.md

 <H4>Adaptable UI</H4>

-A NavigatorNode can be replaced with another NavigatorNode at any point in time while the App is running.
-All you have to do is transfer children nodes from one NavigatorNode to the other and attach the NavigatorNode to the parent Node.
+A NavigatorComponent can be replaced with another NavigatorComponent at any point in time while the App is running.
+All you have to do is transfer children components from one NavigatorComponent to the other and attach the NavigatorComponent to the parent Component.
 Automatically the tree will refresh its content.
-See AdaptableWindowNode for an example.
+See AdaptableWindowComponent for an example.

 https://user-images.githubusercontent.com/5303301/206708221-a8d13577-f38d-4b07-bcbf-f66cbca26d46.mov